This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Channel”.

 d) f(x) = f(x)f(-x)

-Explanation: Geometrically a function f(x) is even if graph of function is symmetric.
+Explanation: Geometrically a function f(x) is even, if plot of the function is symmetric over y-axis.
 Algebraically, for any function f(x) to be even, f(x) = f(-x).

 Sanfoundry Global Education & Learning Series – Analog Communications.